Frequently asked questions

 What happens to applicants who do not pass keyword or location filters?

-They remain visible in your job workspace as filtered applicants where the product surfaces that state, but they do not receive a rubric assessment for billing purposes and do not count as an assessment on your plan.
-Only applicants who pass both gates move on to scoring in the workflow described on Pricing.
+They remain visible in your job workspace.
+You can see every applicant regardless of filter outcome, read their resume inline on the tracking page, and download any resume at any time.
+They do not receive a rubric assessment and do not count as an assessment on your plan.
+Only applicants who pass both keyword and location gates move on to scoring.

 Assessment, rubric, and screening questions